5 Use Cases Where Real-Time Risk Monitoring is Important

 1. Anticipate and avoid bad debt

-Almost all business operate with both short- and long-term debt: it’s just part of doing business.
+Almost all businesses operate with both short- and long-term debt: it’s just part of doing business.
 Debt is something we’re all familiar with.
-And in our research study Perils of Rising Debt and DSO, we found that 58% of businesses said their long-term debt has increased in the last 12 months.
+But bad debt is a direct threat to profitability.
+And in our research study Perils of Rising Debt and DSO, we found:

 Suez Canal